kylieainslie/mitey/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The motivation behind creating the `mitey` package was twofold: 1) to provide the data and code to reproduce the results in Ainslie, K, M. Hooiveld, and J. Wallinga.
-2024.
-On the epidemiological characteristics of scabies. *(in preparations)*, and 2) to provide flexible, documented code for methods not previously available in `R` that can help estimate epidemiological quantities of interest.
+The motivation behind creating the `mitey` package was twofold: 1) to provide the data and code to reproduce the results in Ainslie, K, Hooiveld, M, and Wallinga, J. 2024.
+On the epidemiological characteristics of scabies. , and 2) to provide flexible, documented code for methods not previously available in `R` that can help estimate epidemiological quantities of interest.

 ## Installation